Teen Depression (cont.)

 If the symptoms indicate that a teen is suffering from clinical depression, the health-care provider will likely strongly recommend treatment.
 Treatment may include addressing any medical conditions that cause or worsen depression.
 For example, an individual who is found to have low levels of thyroid hormone might receive hormone replacement with levothyroxine (Synthroid).
 Other components of treatment may be supportive therapy, such as changes in lifestyle and behavior, psychotherapy, and complementary therapies.
 Treatment may include medication for moderate to severe depression.
 If symptoms are severe enough to warrant treatment with medication, symptoms tend to improve faster and for longer when medication treatment is combined with psychotherapy.

 Most practitioners will continue treatment of major depression for six months to a year.
-Treatment for teens with depression can have a significantly positive effect on the adolescent's functioning with peers, family, and at school.
+Treatment for teens with depression can have a significantly positive effect on how well the adolescent functions with peers, family, and at school.
 Without treatment, symptoms tend to last much longer and may never get better.
 In fact, they may get worse.
 With treatment, chances of recovery are much improved.

 Psychotherapy ("talk therapy") is a form of mental-health counseling that involves working with a trained therapist to figure out ways to solve problems and cope with depression.
 It can be a powerful intervention, even producing positive biochemical changes in the brain.
 Two major approaches are commonly used to treat teen depression: interpersonal therapy and cognitive behavioral therapy.
 In general, these therapies take weeks to months to complete.
 Each has a goal of alleviating the symptoms.
 More intense psychotherapy may be needed for longer when treating very severe depression or for depression with other psychiatric symptoms.